musana-engineering/musana.engineering.github.io/2025-07-13-devops-palybook-for-ml-azure.markdown

    - [Selecting the Algorithm](#selecting-the-algorithm)
 - [Putting it all together](#putting-it-all-together)
 - [Summary ](#summary)

-The Case for DevOps in ML

-Architecture Overview

-Tools and Technologies

-Infrastructure as Code with Terraform

-ML Workflow Orchestration with Argo Workflows

-Triggering ML Pipelines with Azure DevOps

-Data Ingestion from Snowflake

-Model Training and Validation in Azure ML

-Model Deployment to QA and Production

-Monitoring and Observability

-Summary and Takeaways

 ### Prerequisites
 This is a complex technical implementation, so before we dive in, I assume you have a strong understanding and hands-on experience with the following